porsager/postgres/README.md

 `

-// Is translated into this query: select name, age from users
+// Is translated into this query: select "name", "age" from users
 ```

 #### Dynamic table name